 Your name:

 Relationship with school (e.g. parent of a pupil on the school roll):

 Pupil's name (if relevant to your complaint):

 Your Address:

+Telephone numbers

-Telephone numbers Daytime: Evening:
+Daytime: Evening:

 e-mail address:

 Please give concise details of your complaint, (including dates, names of witnesses etc), to allow the matter to be fully investigated:

 You may continue on separate paper, or attach additional documents, if you wish.
-Number of Additional pages attached = What action, if any, have you already taken to try to resolve your complaint? (i.e. who have you spoken with or written to and what was the outcome?)
+Number of Additional pages attached =

+What action, if any, have you already taken to try to resolve your complaint? (i.e. who have you spoken with or written to and what was the outcome?)

 What actions do you feel might resolve the problem at this stage?

+what actions do you leer might resolve the problem at this stage:

 Signature:

 Date:

+School use:

-School use: Date Form received: Received by: Date acknowledgement sent: Acknowledgement sent by:
+Date Form received: Received by:

+Date acknowledgement sent: Acknowledgement sent by:

 Complaint referred to: Date: